 In the time taken to read this statement, millions of customers from different parts of the world have mentioned brands and companies on social media.
 According to research, 50% of market researchers used social listening for improving their services and products during the pandemic.
 Brands like Nike, Apple, Samsung, and Tylenol use these tools to make important business decisions and modify their offerings.

 How Are Brands Using Social Listening?

-International brands are leaving no stones unturned to find tools for boosting the growth of their business.
+International brands are leaving no stone unturned to find tools for boosting the growth of their business.
 Social listening deeply analyses online data to deliver insights that are mostly missed by other methods.
-Market researchers, advertisers, analysts, and investors leverage these actionable insights to build their strategies or modify their operation methods.
+Market researchers, advertisers, analysts, and investors leverage these actionable insights to build their strategies using social listening or modify their operation methods.

 Listed below are some popular brands that use social listening for connecting with buyers of their products.

-Results showed the preference of sea salt over regular salt.
+Results showed a preference for sea salt over regular salt.
 Immediately, Wendy’s marketing strategies were modified to include sea salt and the resulting French fries.
 The detractors started coming back to their outlets to taste the ‘natural cut’ French fries ‘with sea salt.’

 Wendy’s has been using various social media strategies for a decade for tracking audience sentiments.
 Their Twitter feed is famous in the industry for quick replies to brand mentions by new and old customers.